-Each group has a Class Representative who will organise social events for your group throughout the year.
-The Class Representative plays an important role in hosting a positive experience for all families at Kindergarten and celebrating the wonderful community in which we work, live and play.
+Each class has a family representative who will organise social events for your group outside the Kindergarten throughout the year.
+The Group Representative plays an important role in hosting a positive experience for all families at Kindergarten and celebrating the wonderful community in which we live, work and play.
 This is a role that is welcome to be shared, so please let us know if you would like to offer your support.